kkroy22/dsa_sport_archive/README.md

 ```

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Version
+`The Greek and Latin words for leg and foot have given English the combining form -pod`